MohamadSheikhAlshabab/About-me/README.md

 - 7th question asking to guess a name , you have 4 correct anwser you should solve with 6 attempt else anwser pop up in alert message .

+- Update ## lab05b :
+- play around CSS style
+- add some images .
+- make font larger when mouse hover on it.